Ky-Ng/BlobDetection/README.md

 A Blob is a group of pixels that meet the constraints of an algorithm: Color, Distance, Shape, Convexity.
 This algorithm utilizes RGB Color and Distance.

 **Blob Detection Logic**
-The algorithm has two main steps:
+The algorithm has three main steps:
 1. Identify pixels that meet the color constraint.
 2. Create a Blob of pixels that are the similar color and close together.
-3.
+3. Merge neighboring Blobs to create bounding boxes.

-After setting up the picture environment through OpenCV, the algorithm loops through each pixel and
+Below are the three steps with various cases:

 Optimizations
 - Decimation